DigitalPublishingToolkit/OurCommons/md/07FoodTopia.md

 keep talking about economic growth.
 Our political representatives have abandoned us, or so it seems.”

-The idea behind Foodtopia^1^ was to ask people to bring their leftover food to this campus kitchen, in order to turn it into communal meals for all.
-The response was overwhelming right from the start.
+The idea behind Foodtopia was to ask people to bring their leftover food to this campus kitchen, in order to turn it into communal meals for all.^1^ The response was overwhelming right from the start.
 Within a few weeks, the Foodtopia crew were feeding hundreds of people per day.
 Now, they have food hubs in many other towns and villages, that run complete circular systems, from local agriculture to production to communal